dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/dataset.md

 ## Supported destinations

 All SQL and filesystem destinations supported by `dlt` can utilize this data access interface.
 For filesystem destinations, `dlt` [uses **DuckDB** under the hood](./sql-client.md#the-filesystem-sql-client) to create views from Parquet or JSONL files dynamically.
 This allows you to query data stored in files using the same interface as you would with SQL databases.
-If you plan on accessing data in buckets or the filesystem a lot this way, it is advised to load data as parquet instead of jsonl, as **DuckDB** is able to only load the parts of the data actually needed for the query to work.
+If you plan on accessing data in buckets or the filesystem a lot this way, it is advised to load data as Parquet instead of JSONL, as **DuckDB** is able to only load the parts of the data actually needed for the query to work.

 ## Examples